Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 5. Appeals

-Students have the right to appeal a decision under this policy.
-The grounds for an appeal are set out in the Student Appeals Policy.
+Students have the right to appeal an outcome of suspension or dismissal under this policy if grounds are met.
+The grounds for an appeal are set out in the Student Non-Academic Appeals Procedures, part of the Student Community Standards Procedures.

 1. Policy Supports